 - fibers (to be used for PHA-based biocomposites).

-Then the economic analysis will be based on several PHA-derived bioplastics, which will be produced at pilot scale and tested for their final applications.
-These will include a full portfolio of applications:
+Then the economic analysis were based on several PHA-derived bioplastics, which were produced at pilot scale and tested for their final applications.
+These included a full portfolio of applications:

 - Biodegradable commodity film